gregstanley/gregstanley.github.io/_posts/2019-05-02-Taking-cmd-er.md

 ---
 layout: post
 title: Taking Cmd-er
-categories:
-  - software
+categories: software
-tags:
-  - cmder
+tags: windows cmder
 ---

 I recently had cause to do some work with [Docker](https://www.docker.com/why-docker) and inevitably ended up spending a lot of time at a command prompt.